Paradise, Mono County, California: 2000

 The 2000 United States Census reported the population of Paradise to be 124.
 For 2003, the California Department of Finance estimated the population to be 126.
 In 2000, 2% of the population was under 5 years old, 6% were from 5 to 17, 64% were from 18 to 64, and 28% were over 65.
 The median age was 57.
 Paradise's percentage of seniors and median age both exceeded the county averages.
 Eighty-six percent of the households were owner occupied and 14% were rented.
 Sixty percent of Paradise's 132 lots have been developed, and there are current plans to 53 luxury homes on one undeveloped parcel.

 Tourism

 There is a commercial tourist industry in Paradise.
 The Paradise Lodge is a designated rural resort that contains 17 cabins and a restaurant.

 Fire Protection District

 Paradise is the seat of the Paradise Fire Protection District, which was established in 1982.
 The fire protection district covers an area of approximately 1 sqmi and includes areas adjacent to Paradise, such that the fire district's population was 170.

+Education

+The CDP is served by the Round Valley Joint Elementary School District and the Bishop Unified School District for grades 9-12 only.

+Previously, the Bishop USD 9-12 area was in the Bishop Joint Union High School District.